Social and Community Interventions and Policy Research Group

 (519) 858-5010 ext.
 22002

-Dr. Kathryn Graham is a Senior Scientist in the Social and Community Interventions and Policy Research Group of the Social and Epidemiological Research Department at CAMH.
-Dr. Graham is also an Adjunct Research Professor in the Department of Psychology at Western University, Associate Professor (Status) in the Clinical Public Health Division of the Dalla Lana School of Public Health at the University of Toronto, and Adjunct Professor at the National Drug Research Institute at Curtin University in Australia.
+Dr. Kathryn Graham is a Senior Scientist in the Social and Community Interventions and Policy Research Group with the Institute for Mental Health Policy Research at CAMH.
+Dr. Graham is also an Adjunct Research Professor in the Department of Psychology at Western University, Associate Professor (Status) in the Clinical Public Health Division of the Dalla Lana School of Public Health at the University of Toronto, Adjunct Professor at the National Drug Research Institute at Curtin University in Perth, Australia, and Adjunct Professor at the School of Psycholog in the Faculty of Health at Deakin University in Melbourne, Australia..
 She is Editor-in-Chief of the International Journal of Alcohol and Drug Research.

 Areas of Research

 Her current research extends the Safer Bars program to better understand and prevent alcohol-related sexual aggression and violence toward women.
-In addition, her Five Views on a Journey project explores the links between mental health, substance use/addiction, and violence and how local and provincial services address these issues.
-Supported by a Partnership for Health Systems Improvement grant from the Canadian Institutes of Health, Dr. Graham is working with other researchers and local and provincial knowledge users to examine experiences with the system of services from five perspectives: persons who have issues, their family members, the community generally, service providers, and service use data, such as data on OHIP billings and hospital admissions.
-This project is being done in partnership with Researching Health in Ontario Communities (led by CAMH Scientist Dr. Samantha Wells), which is looking at mental health, substance use/addiction, and violence issues in communities across Ontario, including rural and First Nations communities.
+In addition, her Five Views on a Journey project explored the links between mental health, substance use/addiction, and violence and how local and provincial services address these issues.
+Supported by a Partnership for Health Systems Improvement grant from the Canadian Institutes of Health, Dr. Graham has worked with other researchers and local and provincial knowledge users to examine experiences with the system of services from five perspectives: persons who have issues, their family members, the community generally, service providers, and service use data, such as data on OHIP billings and hospital admissions.
+This project is being done in partnership with Researching Health in Ontario Communities (led by CAMH Scientist Dr. Samantha Wells), which examined mental health, substance use/addiction, and violence issues in communities across Ontario, including rural and First Nations communities.

 View Dr. Graham's publications on her website.